Skip to content

 • Automatic Cleanup: Phones, prompts, and voice channels clear themselves when the scene wraps up, keeping your server tidy.

-• Permissions: Gate access by job/role (ESX, QBCore, QBox, Ox).
+• Permissions: Gate access by job/role (ESX, QBCore, QBox, Ox) or ACE permission.

 • Hostage negotiations where SWAT tosses in a phone and monitors from cover.